Building cohesive teams that thrive on teamwork requires consistent effort on behalf of the management and the individual employees.

 Set a standard in effective team management

-It takes more than just a set of instructions to manage teams effectively.
+It takes more than just a set of instructions to manage virtual teams effectively.
 Teams look up to their managers and mentors.
 Leaders spend most of their time managing teams and coordinating with people.
 This leaves little time to actually make things happen.

 According to Larry Bossidy and Ram Charan, authors of “Execution: the discipline of getting things done”, the key to strong leadership is to find ways to make things happen and not let it all be just words.